manishjoy/module-allowedminmaxqty/README.md

 ## Main Functionalities
 The extension is aimed to provide the store admin extra control over the allowed quantity of the products while adding to cart.

- - It can be set at store level by defining Minimum and Maximum Allowed quantity
+ - It can be set at store level by defining Minimum and Maximum Allowed quantity in Store => Configuration => Manish Joy => Allowed MinMax Qty
  - It can be set individually for each product by defining Minimum and Maximum Allowed quantity

 ## Installation